 Read more about Intel’s circular economy work here.

-Bernard Kiernan has been with Intel Corporation for over 20 years in a variety of roles from Quality Management, Services Management, Project and Program Management.
+Bernard Kiernan has been with Intel Corporation for over 27 years in a variety of roles from Quality Management, Services Management, Project and Program Management.
 Most of this time has been in the Reverse Logistics organization in the design, deployment and management of Reverse Logistics solutions across Intel’s broad spectrum of products.
+He has also a Circular Economy program across Intel's supply chain which has delivered significant improvement is asset recovery rates, reduced over 70 metric tons of e-waste and $75M in value from cost saving and revenue.